2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 That's it, your community is launched, and now you have one or more communication channels (Telegram and/or Matrix, for example)!

-However, for the time being ... you are alone.
-So, you will have to **do - some - communication**.
+However, for the time being, you are alone.
+So, you will have to **do some communication**.

 It is indeed obvious that if no one can access your communication channels, on which you regularly post information (date of next meeting, projects, etc.), your work will be in vain.
 This is why **social networks--and some specific platforms, which we will discuss later--will play a predominant role in the development of your community**.

 Among these social networks, **Twitter is positioned as almost essential in the world of Bitcoin**.
 In this sense, it seems important **to have a profile on this platform**; even if its centralization and development are far from correct.

 That's why a **NOSTR profile can be created specifically for your community**, with the idea of anticipating potential restrictions and/or censorship on Twitter.
-After all: prevention is better than cure.
+After all, prevention is better than a cure.

 ![image](assets/fr/23.webp)

 Of course, other social networks can also be used.
 This is the case with Facebook (in the case of a Facebook group or page) or even LinkedIn.

-However, it is important to remember that **the more communication channels and social networks one has to create-and then maintain-the more time-consuming it becomes.
-It is best to focus on the most relevant ones; and Twitter (and NOSTR) seem to be good candidates**.
+However, it is important to remember that **the more communication channels and social networks one has to create and maintain, the more time-consuming it becomes.
+It is best to focus on the most relevant ones, and Twitter (and NOSTR) seem to be good candidates**.

 In the following part of this course, we will explain in detail how to create a Twitter account and how to use it effectively for maximum visibility.
-Similar explanations and tutorials regarding NOSTR will be added to this section [Launching Your Social Networks](LINK), in a few weeks.
+Similar explanations and tutorials regarding NOSTR will be added to this section [Launching Your Social Networks](LINK) in a few weeks.

 ## Creating a Twitter Profile

 <chapterId>c8d73097-8eba-5530-918c-221002954110</chapterId>

-Twitter is very easy to use, requiring adjustment of some settings to improve privacy.
+Twitter is very easy to use, but requires some adjustments to settings to improve privacy.

 **When creating a new Twitter account, four essential pieces of information must be provided**:

-1. **the @ Twitter**, which will define your identity and make you easily searchable.
+1. **The @ Twitter**, which will define your identity and make you easily searchable.
 If your community is called "Bitcoin[CITY]," it is therefore quite relevant to choose "@Bitcoin[CITY]."

-2. **the logo and banner** you created for your community or meeting (see section [Creating a logo, poster and banner](LINK));
+2. **The logo and banner** you created for your community or meeting (see section [Creating a logo, poster and banner](LINK)).

-3. **the description**, which will allow you in about a hundred characters to give important information about your community.
+3. **The description**, which will allow you, in about a hundred characters, to give important information about your community.
 It could be, for example:
 > Official Bitcoin community account [CITY] #BTC | Meet-up every first Wednesday of the month at [NAME OF THE_BAR] in [CITY] 🍻 | Join us on Telegram 🔽

 4. Under this description, you can also **insert a link**.
 This can take users to a "social networking" page available on your community website, or it can direct them to your Telegram communication channel.

 ![image](assets/fr/24.webp)

 In addition, **some privacy settings seem relevant to change**; the most pertinent are obviously:

-- the choice to **leave your Twitter account in "public" mode** (posts visible to anyone);
+- The choice to **leave your Twitter account in "public" mode** (posts visible to anyone).
-- be **identifiable by everyone** (watch out for scams);
+- Be **identifiable by everyone** (watch out for scams).
-- disable location tracking and data sharing with other entities** (a privacy issue).
+- Disable location tracking and data sharing with other entities** (a privacy issue).

 ####